thomasverelst/blockcopy-video-processing-pytorch/README.md

 There is an installable package of the blockcopy framework in `blockcopy` folder, which is used in the codebases for the separate tasks.
 Each task has its own readme with additional instructions for that codebase.

-* [Semantic segmentation](./semantic_segmentation/): example implementation of BlockCopy with a semantic segmentation backbone, although semantic segmentation is not an optimal application since every region has changing outputs
+* [Pedestrian detection (Pedestron)](./Pedestron/): integration of BlockCopy in Pedestron for pedestrian detection.
+More difficult to install as it requires CUDA compilation.
-* [Pedestrian detection (Pedestron)](./Pedestron/): integration of BlockCopy in Pedestron
+* [Semantic segmentation](./semantic_segmentation/): example implementation of BlockCopy with a semantic segmentation backbone, although semantic segmentation is not an optimal application since every region has changing outputs.
+Easier to understand and install.

 ## Installation
 This code requires an NVIDIA CUDA-capable GPU (no CPU support), with a recent Pytorch version and CuPy: